A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA: Discussion

 From a theoretical standpoint, the proposed method can be viewed as a unification of FGM and FISTA, in their most common forms.
-Specifically, the fixed-step variant ($L_k = L_f$ for all $k \geq 0$) of ACGM in extrapolated form (Algorithm~\ref{labeladj}) is equivalent to both the monotone and non-monotone variants of FISTA-CP with the theoretically optimal step size $\tau\cmdaai{FISTA-CP} = \frac{1}{L_f}$.
-Moreover, when $\mu = 0$, non-monotone original fixed-step ACGM coincides with the original formulation of FISTA in~\cite{refaac}.
-Adding monotonicity yields MFISTA~\cite{refaab}.
-Also for $\mu = 0$, but without the fixed-step restriction, the original non-monotone ACGM in estimate sequence form reduces to the robust FISTA-like algorithm in~\cite{refaai}, whereas in extrapolated form it is a valuable simplification of the method introduced in~\cite{refaau}.
+Specifically, the fixed-step variant (\mbox{$L_k = L_f$} for all $k \geq 0$) of ACGM in extrapolated form (Algorithm~\ref{labelaew}) is equivalent to both the monotone and non-monotone variants of FISTA-CP with the theoretically optimal step size $\tau\cmdaad{FISTA-CP} = 1 / L_f$.
+Moreover, when $\mu = 0$, the original non-monotone fixed-step ACGM coincides with the original formulation of FISTA in~\cite{refaal}.
+Adding monotonicity yields MFISTA~\cite{refaba}.
+Also for $\mu = 0$, but without the fixed-step restriction, the original non-monotone ACGM in estimate sequence form reduces to the robust FISTA-like algorithm in~\cite{refaay}, whereas in extrapolated form it is a valuable simplification of the method introduced in~\cite{refaax}.
+The original backtracking FISTA can be obtained in the same way as the variants in \cite{refaay, refaax} by further removing the ratio $L_{k + 1} / L_k$ from the $t_{k + 1}$ update in line~\ref{labelaez} of Algorithm~\ref{labelaew} (noting that $\mu_{\Psi} = 0$ for $\mu = 0$).
+Since backtracking FISTA relies on the assumption that this ratio is never less that $1$, the convergence analysis remains unaffected.

-When dealing with differentiable objectives, we can assume without loss of generality that $\Psi(\vec{x}) = 0$ for all $\vec{x} \in \mathbb{R}^n$.
+When dealing with differentiable objectives, we can assume without loss of generality that $\Psi(\bm{x}) = 0$ for all $\bm{x} \in \mathbb{R}^n$.
 In what follows, we consider generalized non-monotone fixed-step ACGM in estimate sequence form, unless stated otherwise.
-By substituting the local upper bound functions $u_{k + 1}(\vec{x})$ at every iteration $k \geq 0$ with any functions that produce iterates satisfying the descent condition, which means in this context that
+By substituting the local upper bound functions $u_{k + 1}$ at every iteration $k \geq 0$ with any functions that produce iterates satisfying the descent condition, which means in this context that

-where $\vec{x}_{k + 1}$ is given by \cmdaam{labelaan}{labelaar}, we obtain the ``general scheme of optimal method'' in \cite{refaao}.
+where $\bm{x}_{k + 1}$ is given by \cmdaai{labelacc}{labelaci}, we obtain the ``general scheme of optimal method'' in \cite{refaae}.
 Both the monotone and non-monotone variants adhere to this scheme.
-The correspondence between Nesterov's notation in \cite{refaao} and ours is, for all $k \geq 0$, given by:
+The correspondence between Nesterov's notation in \cite{refaae} and ours is for all $k \geq 0$ given by: